 RPSG consists of the Working Group from KDB Bank.
-RPSG supports RPO in the United States by supplementing any additional preparation needed, providing advice on all issues relating to U.S. resolution planning, and approves the U.S. Resolution Plan before submission to RPC.
+RPSG supports RPO in the United States by supplementing any additional preparation needed, providing advice on all issues relating to U.S. resolution planning, and approving the U.S. Resolution Plan before submission to RPC.

 RPO consists of the U.S. Working Group from KDB NY.
-Responsibilities for the U.S. Working Group include day-to-day project management and functional leadership for oversight, development, maintenance, implementation, filing and compliance of resolution plan, as well as updating as part of business as usual processes.
+Responsibilities for the U.S. Working Group include day-to-day project management and functional leadership for the oversight, development, maintenance, implementation, filing and compliance of the U.S. Resolution Plan, as well as updating it as part of business as usual processes.